naturalis/barcode-phylogenetic-diversity/README.md

 # barcode-phylogenetic-diversity
-This is an internship project of Ciel Huisman.
+This is an master internship project of Ciel Huisman.
 Repository for experiments with QIIME-based alpha/beta PD metrics.